Check out the best campgrounds in Iowa here and plan your next camping trip!

 Where to Camp in the Hawkeye State

-Combine that with the great fishing in its 13 natural lakes, and it’s not hard to see why Iowa can be a great camping destination both for locals and for fellow Midwesterners seeking a quick getaway.
+Combine that with the great fishing in its 13 natural lakes, and it’s not hard to see why it’s great to go on camping in Iowa.
+It’s also a fantastic destination both for locals and for fellow Midwesterners seeking a quick getaway.

 Here are our picks for the best campgrounds in Iowa.

-Ledges offers 95 campsites; 40 with electrical hookups (1 of which is fully accessible), 42 non-electric (1 of which is fully accessible), and 12 hike-in.
-Modern rest rooms, showers, a trailer dump station and a playground dots the campground.
+1. Maquoketa Caves State Park – MakoquetaLedges offer 95 campsites; 40 with electrical hookups (1 of which is fully accessible), 42 non-electric (1 of which is fully accessible), and 12 hike-in.
+Modern restrooms, showers, a trailer dump station, and a playground dots the campground.

-Pikes Peak State Park is one of the most photographed places in Iowa.
-Pikes Peak is rich in natural, cultural and historical resources, and famed for its majestic views of the Mississippi River.
-Stand atop the 500 foot bluff (1,130 foot elevation) for a breathtaking view and see the confluence of the Wisconsin and Mississippi rivers.
-Learn more.
+2. Pikes Peak State Park – McGregorPikes Peak State Park is one of the most photographed places in Iowa.
+It is rich in natural, cultural and historical resources, and famed for its majestic views of the Mississippi River.

 4. Little Wall State Park – Jewell

 Because of the small watershed which feeds the lake, it was more of a marsh than an open body of water.
 Only with artificial efforts, such as dredging, has the area become a lake and not become an eventual marsh.
-Learn more.

 5. Lake Red Rock Recreation Area – Madrid County

 Whether you’re pitching a tent or parking a luxury camper, the Red Rock area has a variety of campsites perfect for your needs.
 There are federal-, state- and county-operated campgrounds in addition to private campgrounds.

 You’ll find us among the limestone bluffs and lush riverbanks near the cozy town of Cascade, Iowa.
-We offer tube & kayak rentals, hiking/walking through our additional 80 acre terrain, and more.
-Learn more.
+We offer tube & kayak rentals, hiking/walking through our additional 80-acre terrain, and more.

 9. Mill Creek State Park – O’Brien County

 Mill Creek Park is one of the highlights of O’Brien County.
 The park offers a variety of activities for the whole family throughout the year!
-Learn more.